loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Language ABI.typ

 they can always fit in a register, and thus never need to be split up across multiple registers when working with them.

-Integers are currently also simple, as they are also the size of a word.
+Integers are currently also simple, because they are also the size of a word.
-This may however change in the future as it is useful to have access to integers of different sizes, especially so when working in a systems-level language.
+This may however change in the future because it is useful to have access to integers of different sizes, especially so when working in a systems-level language.
 When integers of different sizes are introduced, memory alignment needs to be taken into consideration.